vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ####REQUIRED
 - @Transactional(propagation=Propagation.REQUIRED)
 - Default value if not specified otherwise
-- If there is already transaction, new @Transacional code is run in existing transaction, otherwise a new transaction is created
+- If there is already transaction, new @Transactional code is run in existing transaction, otherwise a new transaction is created

 ####REQUIRES_NEW
 - @Transactional(propagation=Propagation.REQUIRES_NEW)